ciradu2204/Weather-Disasters-Tracker/README.md

 ## Description

-The flood, earthquake, and cyclone are the only natural disasters covered on this website.
-It also gives you weather information.
+Floods, earthquakes, and cyclones are the mostly covered disasters in this website as they occur a lot in Africa.
+The website also gives you weather information.
 You can use the search button to look up weather information for different countries and see an 8-day forecast for each specific country.